-Miles Davis opened up my ears and introduced me to the world of jazz and fusion, but beyond that he changed the way I do my professional work.
-While Davis who reinvented jazz at least five times was constantly changing his musical direction, he was also refining and redefining his sound.
+Miles Davis opened up my ears and introduced me to the world of jazz and fusion.
+Beyond music appreciation, he changed the way I approach my professional work.
+While Davis, who reinvented jazz at least five times, was constantly changing his musical direction, he was also refining and redefining his sound.
 His choices of notes were thoughtful and his phrasings were meaningful.
 The notes he left out were as essentials as the notes he played.

-As I listened to Davis’s music, particularly his quintessential Kind of Blue, I began to change my design approach.
-Davis’s improvisations in “So What,” “Freddie Freeloader” and “All Blues” were complete opposite from John Coltrane’s and Cannonball Adderley’s.
+As I listened to Davis’s albums, particularly his quintessential Kind of Blue, I began to change my design approach.
+For example, Davis’s improvisations in “So What,” “Freddie Freeloader” and “All Blues” were complete opposite from John Coltrane’s and Cannonball Adderley’s.
 Whereas Coltrane and Adderley played swift, blazing solos, Davis played only the most telling notes.
-In a similar way, I began to see the important elements emerge in my design as I stripped away decorative ones.
-I came to realize that design is not only what I put in, but also what I left out.
+In a similar way, I began to see important elements emerged in my design as I stripped away decorative ones.
+I came to realize that design was not only what I put in, but also what I left out.

 Using space, another design-related element, was one of the techniques Davis had acquired in his early career.
 With the rise of bebop in the 1950s, every jazz musician at the time wanted to play like Charlie Parker and Dizzy Gillespie.
 They filled in as many notes as they could into their improvisation.
 In contrast, Davis left plenty of space in his phrasing.
 As a result, he let his melodic lines breathe and gave listeners a chance to absorb his music.

 In his late career, Davis experimented with funk, rock, electric, pre-recorded orchestration and even hip-hop backbeat.
 The way he played opened my ears once again on the art of adaptation.
 Because he was such a versatile and flexible trumpeter, Davis was able to response and adapt to any musical backdrop.
 For instance, he was skillfully maneuvered his way around the pre-recorded arrangements in Tutu.
-In the hand of another musician, Tutu might sound like lightweight background music, but Davis made it into, as critic Kevin Le Gendre puts it: “a work of engrossingly fraught atmospheres.”
+In the hand of another musician, Tutu might sound like lightweight background music, but Davis made it into “a work of engrossingly fraught atmospheres,” as critic Kevin Le Gendre put it.

 With the rise of smartphones, tablets and various digital devices, a designer must embrace the fluidity of the web.
 I learned to let go of the fixed design and abandon making mockups in Photoshop.
 I took on the challenge of designing web site where it actually lives.
 Designing in the browser feels much more natural once I get past the technicality.
 Davis once said, “The way you change and help music is by tryin’ to invent new ways to play.”
 I keep his words in mind whenever I need to learn and adapt to new technologies in the fast-changing paste of web design and development.